EU pushes China on greater financial transparency

 World financial markets have been watching closely since Chinese stock markets collapsed in mid-June following a long bull run, in turn dragging down indices across the globe.

-In reaction, Beijing unveiled a series of policy changes and intervention aimed at shoring up markets and staving off full-blown panic, though some steps, like investigating reporters for spreading rumours, have appeared out of step with Chinese efforts to modernise how it handles the economy.
+In reaction, Beijing unveiled a series of policy changes and intervention aimed at shoring up markets and staving off full-blown panic, though some steps, like investigating reporters for spreading rumors, have appeared out of step with Chinese efforts to modernize how it handles the economy.

 Speaking after a high-level EU-China economic and trade dialogue and a meeting with Chinese Premier Li Keqiang, European Commission Vice-President Jyrki Katainen said he had been encouraging China to communicate more clearly what it was doing.